PHPExpertsInc/dockerize/README.md

          # Stop the containers
          containers stop

 That's it!
-You now have the latest LEPP (Linux, Nginx, PostgreSQL, PHP) stack.
+You now have the latest LEPP (Linux, Nginx, PostgreSQL, PHP) stack or the latest LEMP (Linux, Nginx, MariaDB, PHP) stack.

-For MySQL

 # User ID control